-• Resource Limitations and Reports-The Clear Air Act specifies that resource and time limitations alone cannot be grounds for denying a petition to list hazardous air pollutants for regulation.
-However, a few statutes make some concessions for resource limitations and competing priorities.
-The Endangered Species Act allows the agency to decide the petition has merit, but that other priorities preclude immediate resolution; the statute instructs the agency to develop a system to monitor the status of such meritorious but deferred petitions.
-The Toxic Substances Control Act allows a reviewing court to prescribe a deferred timeline for action if it finds the agency lacks resources to grant a petition (note that resource limitations are not necessarily legitimate grounds for denying the petition, just for delaying action).
-The Food, Drug, and Cosmetic Act requires FDA to explain to Congress if it takes longer than a year and a half to finalize a rule based on a petition; The FAA must similarly report missed deadlines on petitions to Congress.
+- Tiers-A few statutes, most notably the Endangered Species Act, create a tiered decisionmaking structure, whereby the agency first makes a quicker decision on whether the petition at least has some merit, and then is given additional time to study the petition in more depth before making a final decision.187 - Decision Criteria-The Clean Air Act requires EPA to conduct additional research if it does not have enough information to decide on a petition to phase out ozone-depleting substances.
+The Energy Policy and Conservation Act requires the Department of Energy to initiate (though not necessarily adopt) a rule whenever a petition contains evidence that a new conservation standard would save energy, is technologically feasible, and is cost-effective.
+The Consumer Product Safety Act describes the limited grounds on which the Commission can cite the existence of voluntary standards as a reason for denying a petition for rulemaking.
+The Food, Drug, and Cosmetic Act requires the FDA to follow, or justify rejecting, any finding from an authoritative science body that is relevant to a misbranded food petition. - Resource Limitations and Reports-The Clean Air Act specifies that limited resources or time to review a petition alone cannot be grounds for denying a petition to list hazardous air pollutants for regulation.192 However, a few statutes make some concessions for resource limitations and competing priorities.
+The Endangered Species Act allows the agency to decide the petition has merit, but that other priorities preclude immediate resolution; the statute instructs the agency to develop a system to monitor the status of such meritorious but deferred petitions.193 The Toxic Substances Control Act allows a reviewing court to prescribe a deferred timeline for action if it finds the agency lacks resources to grant a petition (note that resource limitations are not necessarily legitimate grounds for denying the petition, just for delaying action).194 The Food, Drug, and Cosmetic Act requires FDA to explain to Congress if it takes longer than a year and a half to finalize a rule based on a petition;195 the FAA must similarly report missed deadlines on petitions to Congress.196